omarfom1212/AIDL-Fire-Detection-CW2/notebook/README.md

-This folder contains the final Jupyter notebook for the coursework.
+This folder contains the final Jupyter Notebook used for training and evaluating the CNN and Transfer Learning models.